 The Compensation Committee has responsibility for establishing our compensation philosophy and objectives, determining the structure, components, and other elements of our programs, and reviewing and approving the compensation of our NEOs.
-The Compensation Committee has conducted a risk assessment and has concluded that our executive compensation program and employee core incentive plans do not create risks that are reasonably likely to have a material adverse effect on us.
+In 2024, Aon collaborated with management to conduct a review of our compensation-related risks.
+The risk assessment concluded that our executive compensation program and employee core incentive plans do not create risks that are reasonably likely to have a material adverse effect on us.